- Skip Ahead to

 - View task count by section to understand where potential bottlenecks are in your team's process.

 - You can swap in any of your custom fields to see the project status and where there are blockers.

 Here you can:

-- Get a quick pulse on how big each of your work slices are, for example are your incomplete tasks a tiny, or large piece of the pie?
+- Get a quick pulse on how big each of your work slices is.
+For example, are your incomplete tasks a tiny or large piece of the pie?

-- Visually represent tasks by completion status or tasks by section custom field by swapping out one for the other or click the Pencil icon to customize your chart.
+- Visually represent tasks by completion status or tasks by section custom field by swapping out one for the other or clicking the Pencil icon to customize your chart.

 Task count by assignee.

 - Understand how work is distributed across your team.
 At a quick glance, you can gauge who is performing and who might be overloaded.

 - Click the Pencil icon to customize your chart.

 If you hover over the assignee lollipop, you can see how many tasks they have upcoming.